stanford-crfm/levanter/docs/Overview.md

 foo_vmap = hax.vmap(foo, axis=Batch)
 ```

+By convention, we capitalize the names of axes.
+This is because it makes it easier to visually distinguish them.

 #### Why Named Arrays?

 I get really confused when reading tensor code that uses axes like `0`, `1`, `2`, etc. It's not clear what